redaphid/resume/README.md

 # Welcome to the amazing repository for Aaron Herres's resume!
 Like many developers, I am not a fan of wysiwyg editors for text formatting.

+Were these the best technologies to writing a document?
+Definitely.
+This is the first time such software has been written.

+The code is bad.
+But you can get some sense of my ability.
+And some of these technologies were new to me!

 While writing this resume (the first time I've done something like this since 2013), I spent a a lot of time fighting the resume templates in Google Docs, as the little changes I wanted to make caused all sorts of frustrating problems when it came to the style or layout of the resume.

 So I went on a quest to experiment with patterns that separate the data of the resume with the style.